-For the past three years, we have produced case studies for the company’s annual report, covering topics as varied as anaerobic digestion and Chinese sugar beet farming to Harry Potter merchandise and cold water infusion teabags.
+For the past four years, we have produced case studies for the company’s annual report, covering topics as varied as anaerobic digestion and Chinese sugar beet farming to Harry Potter merchandise and cold water infusion teabags.

 Technology is revolutionising the boardroom as digitally-empowered customers require companies to transform they way they – and their leaders – operate.